GPham62/UI-Animator-Player/README.md

 A Unity tool for animating UI elements with a simple workflow.
 This package provides a custom editor and utilities for managing UI tweens.
+I write this pack as a way to learn how to use factory and strategy pattern and how to upload pack in github.

 ---